COVID-19-electronic-health-system/Corona-tracker/README.md

 1. cell phone users between the ages of 25-45.
 These users will have a high likelihood of being caretakers of young children and older adults
 2. high-risk populations with comorbidites including diabetes, obesity, kidney diseases, and immune system disorder

+### What is the benefit this app is providing?

+This application will address a global public health need by promoting accurate information to the general population and thereby help healthcare workers on the front lines to provide the necessary care to those in need.

 ### How is this app different from the others?

 The differentiating characteristics of our web application include: